herbberg/ugt/mp7_ugt/doc/resources.md

    (number of objects-1) x (number of objects/2) x (value of instance)

 * Resource calculation for a module with "different object types":

    (number of objects type 1) x (number of objects type 2) x (value of instance)

-#### Value for one module:
+#### Value for entire module:

 | Module                   | Slice LUTs | DSPs |
 | -------------------------|:-----:|:----:|